pialuna/voice-cms/README.md

 Voice CMS supports internationalization, which means that its content can be translated into multiple languages.

+For a voice apps `Responses` collection, you won't need a column for each locale - just tag the `response` column as an i18n property.
-Inside a collection, there is a toggle to switch between locales:
+Then there will be a toggle to switch conveniently between locales, even while editing an item, like in this example:

 ![German Responses Collection](/docs/responses-edit-german.png)

-The properties that have i18n are marked with the locale icon next to the property name in the table header.
+The columns with internationalization are marked with the locale icon in the table header.

 All properties with internationalization are in a nested `i18n`-object: